Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/04_CRUD_Controller.md

 ## Add the controller routes

-Add the route to the module manager file GO/Modules/Bands/Module.php:
+Add the route to the module manager file "UX/Modules/Bands/Module.php":

 ````````````````````````````````````````````````````````````````````````````````
 <?php
 namespace UX\Modules\Bands;

-use UX\Core\Modules\Model\InstallableModule;
+use GO\Core\Modules\Model\InstallableModule;
 use UX\Modules\Bands\Controller\HelloController;

+use IFW\Http\Router;

 //Use the new controller
 use UX\Modules\Bands\Controller\BandController;